 Should you get one with a Braking System? – While your manual wheelchair is hand operated, a braking system offers another reliable way to get the transport chair to a complete stop.
 Those with hand brakes might cost extra, but it might enhance your ability to use the manual wheelchair safely.

-Do you need one with Foot Rest? – While most of the best lightweight wheelchairs without electric will have armrests, which is not the case with footrest.
+Do you need one with Foot Rest? – While most of the lightweight wheelchairs without electric will have armrests, which is not the case with footrest.
 Having a padded rest area for your feet might not be a bad idea especially if you expect to navigate the city’s sidewalk.

 It is definitely a needed option if you sustained serious injuries to your foot or both feet.